 If asked me where my favourite city in Europe is, I’d say Barcelona in a heartbeat.
 It’s a city that is so easy to fall in love with.
 The city’s incredibly diverse and unique and to get you excited, these are 3 reasons to go to Barcelona.

-I immediately fell in love with the city.
-If I were to sum it up into one thing, what makes Barcelona such a great city in my eyes is that it really has a bit of everything.
-From food to culture to history and entertainment, there’s never enough time to explore everything in Barcelona.
-Think about it, with Barcelona you have hidden alleyways, a beach right in the city, a historic fort that can be accessed via funicular, sweeping panoramic views from hilltops, amazing park spaces, the funkiest architecture you’ll ever see, modern shopping, a beautiful waterfront, arguably the world’s best soccer/football team and food that will blow your socks away.
-I can go on and on but you get the picture!
+From food to culture to history and entertainment, there’s never enough time to explore everything in the city.
+With Barcelona you have hidden alleyways, a beach right in the city, a historic fort that can be accessed via funicular, sweeping panoramic views from hilltops, amazing park spaces, the funkiest architecture you’ll ever see, modern shopping, a beautiful waterfront, arguably the world’s best soccer/football team, and food that will blow your socks away.

 Sure some of the nay-sayers will knock the city for it’s shadiness or constantly packed streets but hey it’s a big city and as a savvy traveller, you just have to play it smart and not paint big bullseye targets on your back.

 - Best SIM cards for data in Europe